meoso/wigle2kml/README.md

 Automatically downloads http://www.unitedstateszipcodes.org/zip_code_database.csv.
 I chose this database because my zipcode had an accurate lat/long as opposed to other databases found.

 Using api reference: http://www5.musatcha.com/musatcha/computers/wigleapi.htm ; however, not using the `pagestart` variable as it seems not to be limited to 1000 records as stated.
+Also this API is slightly stale and thus the wigle.net output is now 18 columns.

 zipcode: 5-digit U.S. postal-code only